saamehsanaaee/WoMAD/docs/logs/index.md

 # WoMAD Project Logs

-You can find the logs and upcoming plans for the WoMAD model in this page.
+This page includes an overview and all the logs for the WoMAD project.

 * Get a glance at the process (and hopefully, progess) of WoMAD: [Chronological Logs](#chronological-logs)
 * Take a look at our upcoming plans for the model: [Upcoming Versions and Plans](upcoming.md)